Managing the Pain and Discomfort of Topical Steroid Withdrawal: 4 Soothing Tips

 Emu oil resembles the natural oil on our skin.
 As such, it penetrates the seven layers of our skin without any barrier and relieves pain and irritation.

 Emu Joy’s emu oil products are a natural and effective solution to eczema, psoriasis, dermatitis, rosacea, lichen sclerosus, and other skin conditions.
+Our products are made from certified organic emu oil, rich in omega-3, omega-6, and omega-9 fatty acids, known for their powerful anti-inflammatory properties and ability to penetrate deep into the skin for maximum healing benefits.

 Our products are free from parabens, sulfates, mineral oil, petroleum, and fragrance and are easily absorbed, resulting in minimum side effects.